ReneRuts/Python-toolkit/README.md

 - **Use Case:** Evade MAC-based tracking, simulate device identities in test networks.
 - **How it Works:** Executes system-level MAC address changes, confirmed using Scapy’s packet inspection tools.
+- **Testability:** Functionality can be manually tested by observing changes in the system's MAC address post-execution.

 ---